Global Gateway link

 Basic Thinking

-Sodick’s corporate philosophy is to contribute to the development of society by supplying superior products and supporting the manufacturing performed by our customers based on our guiding spirit of “Create,” “Implement,” and “Overcome difficulties.”
+Sodick’s management philosophy is to contribute to the development of society by providing superior products and supporting customers’ manufacturing operations based on our guiding spirit of “Create,” “Implement,” and “Overcome Difficulties.”
+To achieve this, we believe that the most important element is to always conduct management that is transparent and easy to understand for all stakeholders, including shareholders, investors, customers, and employees.

 Corporate Governance Structure and Features

-Diagram of Sodick Corporate Governance Structure (as of end-March 2024)
+Diagram of Sodick Corporate Governance Structure (as of end-March 2025)

 Diagram of Sodick Corporate Governance Structure

-Corporate Governance Structure (as of end-March 2024)
+Corporate Governance Structure (as of end-March 2025)

-Chair of Board of Directors: Representative Director
+Chairperson of Board of Directors: Chairman and Representative Director

-(of which 2 are External Audit & Supervisory Board Members)
+(of which 3 are External Directors)

-Audit & Supervisory Board Members: 4 years
+Directors who are Audit & Supervisory Committee Members: 2 years

 Company with Executive Officer System Yes